 Is there a minimum investment required?

-**For live trading**, the practical minimum depends on your strategy:
+For live trading, the practical minimum depends on your strategy and the broker account you connect:

-- Very small portfolios may encounter "less than 1 share" errors for some positions
+- Very small allocations can produce "less than 1 share" issues

 Strategies & Trading